College of Law

 LAW 621.
 Lawyers as Leaders.
 3 Hours.

 An exploration of topics related to the theory and practice of leadership by lawyers intended to develop effective leadership skills for application in both the legal profession and in society in general.

 LAW 622.
 E-Discovery.
 3 Hours.

 PR: LAW 706 and LAW 722.
-An introduction to the basics of identification, preservation, colletion, search and production of Electronically stored information and effective utilization of procedural and evidentiary rules, practice pointers, and admissible evidence.
+An introduction to the basics of identification, preservation, collection, search and production of Electronically Stored Information and effective utilization of procedural and evidentiary rules, practice pointers, and admissible evidence.